Slay the Spire Defect Guide

 Orbs is a unique Defect mechanic on which the character’s gameplay is based.
 Initially, the character starts the game with 3 slots for orbs, but their number can be increased or decreased in the course of the game.

-To increase the number of slots you can use the Capacitor talent (adds 2/3 sphere slots), as well as the Inserter relic (every 2 turns adds 2 slots for orbs) and Runic Capacitor (gives 3 extra orbs slots at the beginning of combat).
-If your deck is focused on a large number of orbs, these relics and talents are worth taking.
+To increase the number of slots you can use the Capacitor power (adds 2/3 sphere slots), as well as the Inserter relic (every 2 turns adds 2 slots for orbs) and Runic Capacitor (gives 3 extra orbs slots at the beginning of combat).
+If your deck is focused on a large number of orbs, these relics and powers are worth taking.

 Each orb has a passive and an active effect.
 The first activates automatically at the end of each turn, without player action.
 The active effect triggers at the rightmost orb when you run out of free orb slots and add a new orb.
 After activation of this effect, the orb disappears.